Master of Science in Computer Science and Engineering

 What are my chances of being admitted?

 Acceptance depends on various factors, including your scores (higher scores generally increase your changes of acceptance), the pool of applicants, your research interests, etc. Unfortunately, due to the large number of graduate applicants, we are unable to provide individual feedback on your chance of being accepted.
 We do encourage everyone to apply even if one of your scores doesn't meet the requirements, as exceptions are made for applicants who show exceptional promise.

 Is funding available?

-Master's students pursuing the thesis option, Plan A, are eligible to apply for department assistantships, which may be either teaching assistantships or research assistantships.
+Master's students pursuing the thesis option, Plan A, are eligible to apply for teaching assistantships or research assistantships.
 However, preference for assistantship typically goes to students applying for or pursuing a Ph.D.

 - Teaching assistants work under the supervision of department faculty and are expected to teach recitation sections or laboratories, help with grading and develop course materials and exams.

 - Research assistants conduct innovative research in cooperation with and under the supervision of department faculty.
 They are expected to conduct experiments, implement prototype systems, develop new theories, and attend conferences or publish work in scholarly journals.